Liz Glynn: Installations

 Similar to her sculptural work, Glynn's installations are composed of found and inexpensive materials and often index elements of political history, such as her installations that appear as public monuments.
 The underlying purpose of the installations is to engage her audiences both with the physical structure and with each other, providing a platform for social interaction.
 She has said of her installations, "Each of these projects reconstructs an epic narrative with 'poor' materials, and allows the audience to navigate through the space and situation through their own lived experience and conversations with fellow participants."

 An example of her performative installations includes Black Box a speakeasy and official after-hours location for the Getty's Pacific Standard Time initiative.
 For 11 days, participants engaged in her licensed temporary bar in a vacant warehouse in West Hollywood.
 Similarly, her installation and pallet pyramid III invited audience participants to nine curated parties and performances that were decorated by Glynn's aesthetic of reconstructed antiquity.

+In August 2026, Glynn’s Folly (1-2-3), was performed at the Storm King Art Center accompanying her sculpture installation Open House.
+Open House was originally a commission by the Public Art Fund in New York City and staged at the south end of Central Park, but the installation on the grounds of Storm King imbues the ruins with differing level of aristocratic ethos.

 Awards

 Liz Glynn is the recipient of several awards including the Center for Cultural Innovation's Grant (2012), California Community Foundation Emerging Artist Fellowship (2010), and the Joan Mitchell Foundation Associate Artist Fellowship (2007).
 She won a Creative Capital award in 2016.
+Glynn was awarded the 2026 Rome prize from the American Academy in Rome to create sculpture combining traditional materials—plaster, stone, brick bronze, and clay—deployed in novel ways to mirror the acts of seizure, destruction, and recontextualization through new technologies.